 In the map below you can see in blue the path of the guided tours.
-It is done counterclockwise, since going down is easier by a slope of volcanic ash for which it is impossible to climb.
+It is done counterclockwise, since going down is easier by a slope of volcanic ash.

-The green route that appears would be the footpath of the Sciara del Fuoco, route that leads to the viewpoint of the Sciara del Fuoco and from which only geologists with special permits or guardians in charge of fine can follow.
-There should be a sign advising of when it is illegal to go up, however we did not see it.
+The green route shown would be the footpath of the Sciara del Fuoco, trail that leads to the viewpoint of the Sciara del Fuoco and from where only geologists with special permits or guardians can follow.
+There should be a sign advising from where it is illegal to go up, however we could not see it.

 SCIARA DEL FUOCO Lookout

 The Sciara del Fuoco Lookout is about two hours from the center of Stromboli.
-I recommend you take a lot of water.
-On the way you will not find many places to stop to shop.
+I recommend to carry plenty of water.
+On the way up you will not find any place to stop and get more.

 At the beginning it is simple.
 You just have to walk following the Northwest, either via Via Vittorio Emanuele or Via Regina Elena, if you want to see the coast.
 Then you will follow Via Piscità.

-When you arrive at the osservatorio the path can be more abrupt by the undergrowth, which practically covers you.
-In addition, the path becomes steeper, making it more difficult and harder.
+When you arrive at the “osservatorio”, the path can be more abrupt by the undergrowth, which practically covers you.
+In addition, the path becomes steeper, making it more difficult and a bit harder.

 The osservatorio was a center of study and monitoring of the activity of the volcano, although nowadays it is only used as a restaurant.

-After a fairly hard trekking, not so much because of the unevenness but because of the exhausting zigzag, we arrived at the lookout just to see the sunset.
+After a fairly stifling trekking, not so much because of the steep but because of the exhausting zigzag, we arrived at the lookout just to enjoy the sunset.
 This viewpoint is located about 290m above sea level.
 It has two levels.
 From the second one you can see the Sciara del Fuoco, the path through which the lava flows down to the sea.